ChrisPJohn/erddap/documentation/docs/server-admin/scaling.md

 The original version was written in June 2009.
 There have been no significant changes.
 This was last updated 2019-04-15.

-## DISCLAIMER
+## DISCLAIMER {#disclaimer}

 The contents of this web page are Bob Simons personal opinions and do not necessarily reflect any position of the Government or the National Oceanic and Atmospheric Administration.
 The calculations are simplistic, but I think the conclusions are correct.
 Did I use faulty logic or make a mistake in my calculations?
 If so, the fault is mine alone.
 Please send an email with the correction to erd dot data at noaa dot gov.

 - - -

-## Heavy Loads / Constraints
+## Heavy Loads / Constraints {#heavy-loads--constraints}

 With heavy use, a standalone ERDDAP™ will be constrained (from most to least likely) by:

-### Remote Source Bandwidth
+### Remote Source Bandwidth {#remote-source-bandwidth}
 1. A remote data source's bandwidth — Even with an efficient connection (e.g., via OPeNDAP), unless a remote data source has a very high bandwidth Internet connection, ERDDAP's responses will be constrained by how fast ERDDAP™ can get data from the data source.
 A solution is to copy the dataset onto ERDDAP's hard drive, perhaps with [EDDGridCopy](/docs/server-admin/datasets#eddgridcopy) or [EDDTableCopy](/docs/server-admin/datasets#eddtablecopy).

-### ERDDAP's Server Bandwidth
+### ERDDAP's Server Bandwidth {#erddaps-server-bandwidth}
 2. Unless ERDDAP's server has a very high bandwidth Internet connection, ERDDAP's responses will be constrained by how fast ERDDAP™ can get data from the data sources and how fast ERDDAP™ can return data to the clients.
 The only solution is to get a faster Internet connection.

-### Memory
+### Memory {#memory}
 3. If there are many simultaneous requests, ERDDAP™ can run out of memory and temporarily refuse new requests.
 (ERDDAP™ has a couple of mechanisms to avoid this and to minimize the consequences if it does happen.)
 So the more memory in the server the better.
 On a 32-bit server, 4+ GB is really good, 2 GB is okay, less is not recommended.
 On a 64-bit server, you can almost entirely avoid the problem by getting lots of memory.
-See the [\-Xmx and -Xms settings](/docs/server-admin/deploy-install.md) for ERDDAP/Tomcat.
+See the [\-Xmx and -Xms settings](/docs/server-admin/deploy-install) for ERDDAP/Tomcat.
 An ERDDAP™ getting heavy usage on a computer with a 64-bit server with 8GB of memory and -Xmx set to 4000M is rarely, if ever, constrained by memory.

-### Had Drive Bandwidth
+### Had Drive Bandwidth {#had-drive-bandwidth}
 4. Accessing data stored on the server's hard drive is vastly faster than accessing remote data.
 Even so, if the ERDDAP™ server has a very high bandwidth Internet connection, it is possible that accessing data on the hard drive will be a bottleneck.
 A partial solution is to use faster (e.g., 10,000 RPM) magnetic hard drives or SSD drives (if it makes sense cost-wise).
 Another solution is to store different datasets on different drives, so that the cumulative hard drive bandwidth is much higher.

-### Too Many Files Cached
+### Too Many Files Cached {#too-many-files-cached}
 5. Too many files in a [cache](/docs/server-admin/additional-information#cached-responses) directory — ERDDAP™ caches all images, but only caches the data for certain types of data requests.
 It is possible for the cache directory for a dataset to have a large number of files temporarily.
 This will slow down requests to see if a file is in the cache (really!). &lt;cacheMinutes&gt; in [setup.xml](/docs/server-admin/deploy-install#setupxml) lets you set how long a file can be in the cache before it is deleted.
 Setting a smaller number would minimize this problem.

-### CPU
+### CPU {#cpu}
 6. Only two things take a lot of CPU time:
     *   NetCDF 4 and HDF 5 now support internal compression of data.
 Decompressing a large compressed NetCDF 4 / HDF 5 data file can take 10 or more seconds.
 (That's not an implementation fault.
 It's the nature of compression.)
 So, multiple simultaneous requests to datasets with data stored in compressed files can put a severe strain on any server.
 If this is a problem, the solution is to store popular datasets in uncompressed files, or get a server with a CPU with more cores.
     *   Making graphs (including maps): roughly 0.2 - 1 second per graph.
 So if there were many simultaneous unique requests for graphs (WMS clients often make 6 simultaneous requests!), there could be a CPU limitation.
 When multiple users are running WMS clients, this becomes a problem.